kirbysayshi/vash/README.md

 Expressions <a name="expressions" />
 -------------------

 The most basic usage of Vash is an implicit expression.
 Vash is smart enough to know what's valid JS and what's not, and can usually do what you want it to do.
-And expression is an @ followed by a valid JS identifier.
+An expression is an @ followed by a valid JS identifier.
 This is then interpolated automatically.

 input: